Prom Information - April 30

 The bus leaves campus at 4:45 at the end of tutoring - this bus is for tutoring students only.

 Combs High School will be participating in athletic competition supervised by the Arizona Interscholastic Association.
-Fall sports are Badminton, Cross Country, Football, Golf, Girls Volleyball, and Swimming.
+Spring sports are Baseball, Softball, Track and Field, Boys Volleyball and Girls Sand Volleyball.
 Students will need to be cleared through the Athletic Office to begin practice.
-Practices for fall sports with the exception of football will begin on Aug.
-11 with football beginning Aug.
-4. Ticket prices for athletic events is $4 for adults and $3 for students.
+Ticket prices for athletic events is $4 for adults and $3 for students.
 Athletic fees can be paid online through the Combs web store at www.combscoyoteshop.com with a debit or credit card.
 Athletic Passes can be purchased through the web store as well. $200-family pass, $40-student pass.

 To participate in athletics, band, choir and orchestra a student/athlete must complete the following:

 This is an on-line payment option for parents to add money and monitor student accounts.
 Please call 480-987-5312 for your student’s ID number.
 Checking your child’s account balance and making payments on-line are great benefits.
 There is a $2.50 processing fee for each transaction.